The equivalence of isocapacitary notions of mass: Introduction

-Their formulation was originally devised by Huisken and later by Jauregui to capture the value of the ADM mass whenever the latter is well-defined.
-This is evident in the model cases -- such as the family of Schwarzschild spatial manifolds.
-In a more general scenario, the equivalence between the isoperimetric mass and the ADM mass was established by J. L. Jauregui and D. A. Lee \cite{jauregui_lower_2019}, and independently by O. Chodosh, M. Eichmair, Y. Shi, and H. Yu \cite{chodosh_isoperimetry_2021} through a different argument.
-As stated, both results require stronger assumptions on the metric than those needed to define the ADM mass.
+The mathematical expression in \cref{eq:QLisopmass} is designed to recover the mass of any Schwarzschild spatial manifold with nonnegative mass when evaluated on its cross-sections.
+Therefore, the resulting isocapacitary mass coincides with the ADM mass in this model scenario.
+Remarkably, this property remains valid in a more general setting.
+The equivalence $\ma_{\iso} = \ma_{\ADM}$ was established by J. L. Jauregui and D. A. Lee \cite{jauregui_lower_2019}, and independently by O. Chodosh, M. Eichmair, Y. Shi, and H. Yu \cite{chodosh_isoperimetry_2021} through a different argument.
+Both results require nonnegative scalar curvature but also stronger assumptions on the metric than those needed to define the ADM mass.
 However, the core of the technique developed in \cite{jauregui_lower_2019} can be exploited to extend this equivalence to the full generality allowed, as shown in the paper with M. Fogagnolo and L. Mazzieri \cite{benatti_isoperimetric_2025}.
-As far as the isocapacitary masses are concerned, Jauregui already proved the equivalence $\ma^{\sml{2}}_{\iso}= \ma_{\ADM}$ in \cite{jauregui_adm_2023} under additional assumptions.
-In \cite{benatti_nonlinear_2023}, we showed that $\ma^{\sml{p}}_{\iso} = \ma_{\ADM}$ holds for every $p \in (1,3)$.
+For the other isocapacitary masses, the equivalence $\ma^{\sml{p}}_{\iso}= \ma_{\ADM}$ was proved for $p=2$ by J. L. Jauregui \cite{jauregui_adm_2023} in manifolds with nonnegative scalar curvature and additional asymptotic assumptions on the metric.
+In \cite{benatti_nonlinear_2023}, we reestablished the result in the full generality permitted -- as in the case of the isoperimetric mass -- and extended it to all $p\in(1,3)$.

-The previous discussion highlights that all isocapacitary masses are equivalent whenever the ADM mass is defined.
+The previous discussion highlights that all isocapacitary masses are all equivalent whenever the ADM mass is defined.
 A natural question then arises: what happens to this equivalence when the ADM mass is no longer in play?
 The strongest result we have been able to prove so far is that $\ma^{(p)}_{\iso} \to \ma_{\iso}$ as $p \to 1^+$ \cite{benatti_nonlinear_2023}.

 The goal of this note is to establish the following theorem.